ahmetulucay/ahmetulucay/README.md

 ### Hi there 👋

 * 🌱 I'm happy to share my work with you.
-* ✨ I’m currently working on Developing Solutions for Microsoft Azure.
+* ✨ I’m currently working on MS Azure, Asp.Net, & C#.

 Thanks for visiting!